null Skip to main content

 Step 2: Warm the Chawan

-Warm the Chawan with hot water
+Heat the Chawan using hot water.

 Continue to follow the same steps as Usucha by pouring boiling water into the Chawan.
 Once the Chawan is warm, discard the water.
 Wipe the water with a clean cloth or a paper towel.

-Why warm the chawan?
+Why warm the Chawan?

-Step 3: Prepare the Matcha
+Step 3: Prepare the Matcha powder for Koicha

-sift the Matcha powder
+Prepare the Matcha powder for Koicha

-Prepare the high-quality Matcha powder for Koicha
+Prepare the high-quality Matcha powder for Koicha.

 Put the Matcha powder through a tea strainer as you pour it into the Chawan.
-This is to avoid the Matcha powder from forming lumps when you mix.
+This is to prevent the Matcha powder from forming lumps when you mix.
 Avoiding these lumps of Matcha powder is one of the key points in preparing delicious Koicha - it is unpleasant when there are lumps of tea powder in the Matcha.

 Step 4: Prepare the hot water and pour it into the Chawan